dhclark18/analyzarr/README.md

-# One-liner
+# Analyzarr

 This Docker-based tool verifies that downloaded TV episode filenames match official titles (via TVDb) and triggers Sonarr to re-download them if they don’t.
+It also creates a database to view problematic episodes for manual intervention.

 ## Features

 - Auto-checks TV episode filenames against TVDb
-- Triggers Sonarr redownload via its API
+- Attempts 3 times to find nzb with correct title.
+Afterwards it flags the episode as problematic and just requests the nzb release with the highest custom format.
+Once an episode is flagged as problematic it won't be redownloaded.
+- Creates database of problematic episodes for you to manually intervene
 - Supports real-time directory watching

 ## Requirements
 - Sonarr file name format must be {Series TitleYear} - S{season:00}E{episode:00} - {Episode CleanTitle} [{...}]
-- Only works with Sabnzbd currently because it requires a prequeue script specifically designed for Sabnzbd
+- Only works with custom Sabnzbd currently because it requires a prequeue script specifically designed for Sabnzbd and psycopg2

 ## Setup

-1. Download
+1. Download sabnzbd_prequeue_script.py and edit variables
+2. Set up Sabnzbd to use script as a prequeue script
+3. build custom Sabznbd so it has psycopg2
+4. Create new docker stack using provided docker-compose.yml and modify variables as needed